aluckhur/xcption/README.md

 `FAILBACKGROUP` (optional, required for windows jobs using xcp.exe) - For windows jobs using the XCP tool it is mandatory to provide failback group (see xcp.exe help copy for details)

-`EXCLUDE DIRS` (optional, supported for robocopy and xcp for nfs) - name of a file located in <installdir>/system/xcp_repo/excluedir containg a list of paths (diffrent line) that will be excluded for the migration. this is not recomanded for nfs due to xcp still scanning excluded dirs
+`EXCLUDE DIRS` (optional, supported for robocopy and xcp for nfs) - name of a file located in <installdir>/system/xcp_repo/excluedir containg a list of paths (diffrent lines) that will be excluded for the migration. this is not recomanded for nfs due to xcp still scanning excluded dirs

 CSV file example:
 ```